 The strength which Alentejo wines have today is thanks to tradition and also the modernity of the methods and technology involved in production.
 Towards this excellence, financial help from the European Union was a great contribute.
 But so were the wine cooperatives, a clear example of the mutual aid spirit, a well-known feature of people in Alentejo.

-Alentejo Wine Route, Tasting Room
+Alentejo Wine tasting

 It is not by chance that Alentejo wines dominate the top 10 of whites and reds in Portugal.
 Over and over again, they win prizes for the best national wines.
 Alentejo is the leading region in the Portuguese wine market, with more than 40% of market share both in volume and value.